The Impact of PCOS on Fertility

 • Maintaining a Healthy Weight: Achieving and maintaining a healthy weight is crucial for women with PCOS.
 Excess weight can worsen hormonal imbalances and insulin resistance, further complicating fertility.
 By following a balanced diet and engaging in regular physical activity, women can improve their overall health and increase their chances of getting pregnant.

 • Exercising Regularly: Regular exercise not only helps with weight management but also has a positive impact on hormonal balance.
-Engaging in like cardio exercises, strength training, and yoga can help regulate insulin levels, reduce inflammation, and improve ovulation.
+Engaging in activities like cardio exercises, strength training, and yoga can help regulate insulin levels, reduce inflammation, and improve ovulation.
 It is important to find an exercise routine that suits individual preferences and abilities.

 • Managing Stress: Stress can significantly impact hormonal balance and interfere with fertility.
 Women with PCOS should prioritize stress management techniques such as meditation, deep breathing exercises, and engaging in activities they enjoy.
 Finding healthy ways to cope with stress can help regulate hormones and improve overall well-being.